 While the nation’s power suppliers have a good record when it comes to providing a reliable source of electricity, there are times when even the best power suppliers will experience outages.
 Recent hurricanes and wildfires are good examples of events that routinely interrupt power to homes.
 However, even a typical thunderstorm can create a major outage.
 That’s why many homeowners are electing to install standby generators designed to provide at least minimal power when outages occur.
-Of course, that’s when generator maintenance tips are necessary.
+Of course, that’s when generator maintenance tips are necessary and knowing a little bit about how generators work.

 However, standby generators often see months, or even years, when they are not in use.
 In all too many cases, property owners ignore their generators until they need them, and that’s a mistake.
 Standby generators require routine maintenance to ensure they’re always ready when the power goes off.
 So, what types of generator maintenance should owners expect?